parse-community/parse-server/CONTRIBUTING.md

     For example, take a look at the existing Parse Server `security` parameter.
 It is a parameter group, because it has multiple sub-parameter such as `checkGroups`.
 Its interface is defined in [index.js][config-index] as `export interface SecurityOptions`.
 Therefore, the value to add to `nestedOptionTypes` would be `SecurityOptions`, the value to add to `nestedOptionEnvPrefix` would be `PARSE_SERVER_SECURITY_`.

 3. Execute `npm run definitions` to automatically create the definitions in [/src/Options/Definitions.js][config-def] and [/src/Options/docs.js][config-docs].
-4. Add parameter value validation in [/src/Config.js](https://github.com/parse-community/parse-server/blob/master/src/Config.js).
+4. Add appropriate validation in [/src/Config.js](https://github.com/parse-community/parse-server/blob/master/src/Config.js).
+For reference checkout other validation methods in same file.
+   - For key name validation you must use `validateConfigKeyNames` method.
+   - Perform appropriate parameter value validation.
 5. Add test cases to ensure the correct parameter value validation.
 Parse Server throws an error at launch if an invalid value is set for any configuration parameter.
 6. Execute `npm run docs` to generate the documentation in the `/out` directory.
 Take a look at the documentation whether the description and formatting of the newly introduced parameters is satisfactory.